TNO-TSG/documentation/_docs/data-apps/build-your-own.md

 ~~~

 ## Deployment
-The recommended deployment method by TNO is to deploy your Data App alongside the TNO Security Gateway using Kubernetes and Helm.
+The recommended deployment method by TNO is to deploy your Data App alongside the TNO Core Container using Kubernetes and Helm.
 Your Data App first needs to be packacged into a docker image.
 TNO recommends to use [Google Jib](https://github.com/GoogleContainerTools/jib) to automatically build the image in your build script.

-Once your image is ready you can deploy your Data App alongside the TNO Security Gateway by adding it to the `containers` key of your TNO Security Gateway Helm script:
+Once your image is ready you can deploy your Data App alongside the TNO Core Container by adding it to the `containers` key of your TNO Core Container Helm script:

     containers:
         - type: data-app